-- Various New Zealand enactments require assurance practitioners to comply with the auditing and assurance standards issued by the XRB (including professional and ethical standards for assurance practitioners).
-For example, the Auditor Regulation Act 2011 requires all auditors of FMC reporting entities to comply with the XRB auditing and assurance standards. - Professional bodies may also require their members who are assurance practitioners to comply with the auditing and assurance standards issued by the XRB (including professional and ethical standards for assurance practitioners). - Other assurance practitioners may voluntarily comply with the auditing and assurance standards issued by the XRB (including professional and ethical standards for assurance practitioners).
+- 9 Various New Zealand enactments require assurance practitioners to comply with the auditing and assurance standards issued by the XRB (including professional and ethical standards for assurance practitioners and standards for related services).
+For example, the Auditor Regulation Act 2011 requires all auditors of FMC reporting entities to comply with the XRB auditing and assurance standards. - 10 Professional bodies may also require their members who are assurance practitioners to comply with the auditing and assurance standards issued by the XRB (including professional and ethical standards for assurance practitioners and standards for related services). - 11 Other assurance practitioners may voluntarily comply with the auditing and assurance standards issued by the XRB (including professional and ethical standards for assurance practitioners and standards for related services).